Mohamed-M/Infrastructure/README.md

 ![Infrastructure](https://i.imgur.com/C7ocuj4.jpg)

 A build system that utilizes Sass as the preprocessor that get's piped into PostCSS, which behaves as a post processor and transpiles various plugins into the source code.
 The Javascript is minified with gulp-uglify.
-Gulp is the task runner system that ties it altogether and watches/exports all the files in the development folder to the production folder, and also provides a local server with Browsersync.
+Gulp is the task runner that ties it altogether and watches/exports all the files in the development folder to the production folder, and also provides a local server with Browsersync.

 ### Guide
 All SCSS and JavaScript code should be done in the development folder.